Gluten-Free Pumpkin Chocolate Cookies

 Storing

-Cookies can be stored in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Store the cookies in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.

 You can freeze the cookies once they have cooled completely, in an airtight container or freezer bag for up to 3 months.
 When you are ready to enjoy them, warm them slightly in a medium oven before eating.